Rent review

 Since April 2020, most social housing rents have increased by CPI+1% of the existing rent each year.
 The increase applies to the rent element of your total rent charge and not the service charge or personal charges.

-For 2024/25, rent increases for social housing tenants in our general needs and care are support will see an increase of 7.7% in their net rent.
-For Shared Owners rents will increase based on the terms in their lease agreement.
+For 2025/26, rent increases for social housing tenants in our general needs and care and support will see an increase of 2.7% in their net rent.
+For shared owners rents will increase based on the terms in their lease agreement.
+Fair Rent leaseholders' rents will increase based on the terms of their lease agreement but capped at the Registered Fair Rent.

 What this means for you